+The Rep. of Ireland did not play any international friendly before the 1990 campaign, their last competitive match being the 1-0 defeat to the Netherlands in June.
+Everything suggests, however, that manager Jackie Charlton already had a good idea about his personnel and philosophy before going into the qualifiers, with no great need for friendlies to do any experiments.
 Charlton had requested the Irish FA to schedule the three most difficult away games in the beginning of the Group 6 qualification.
-The FA managed to fulfill his wish, which meant that the Republic would begin their road to Italia'90 with three away fixtures on the row, in N. Ireland, Spain and Hungary.
+The FA were able to fulfill his wish, which meant that the Republic would begin their road to Italia’90 with three away fixtures on the row: N. Ireland, Spain and Hungary.

 14.09.1988 N. Ireland 0-0 Rep. of Ireland